amicuchu/NintendoClientsWiki/NEX-Common-Types.md

 | --- | --- |
 | Uint32 | Result code |

-Success is indicated by `0x00010001`.
+If the most significant bit is set an error occurred.
+Otherwise, the result indicates success.
 A list of error codes can be found in [nintendo/nex/errors.py](https://github.com/Kinnay/NintendoClients/blob/master/nintendo/nex/errors.py).

 # DateTime
 | Type | Description |